Nishijama/OnlineAuctions/README.md

 * View listing categories
 * Display listings by category
 * Search for listing by name
-* Add listings to your 'watchlist'
+* Add and remove listings from your 'watchlist'
 * Place bids
-* ...

 ### Context
 Project 2 for CS50's Web Development with Python and JavaScript.